There are various ways you could sell your business, with the options available depending on factors like your business' type, size and sector.

 How much of the business should I sell?

 There are several different sale options - the one best for you will depend on your individual circumstances and the legal status of your business.
 The buyer will also have an opinion on deal structure and how they wish to make an acquisition, so you'll need to establish at an early stage, what you want to achieve and how you would like to structure a sale.
 This will save time and money, and avoid unnecessary delays.
-See consider your exit strategy when starting up.
+See consider your exit strategy when starting up a business.

 Partial or full sale